-Tradestation limits users to the markets they support as you must use their own data, and the Tradestation is a 32 bit platform which is dramatically slower than Amibroker for backtesting and optimization.
+Tradestation limits users to the markets they support as you must use their own data, and Tradestation is a 32 bit platform that is dramatically slower than Amibroker for backtesting and optimization.
 The Tradestation backtester is also a single instrument backtester compared to Amibroker’s portfolio backtester.
-This gives Amibroker a distinct advantage as you can develop and backtest a much wider range of trading systems using Amibroker compared to tradestation.
+This gives Amibroker a distinct advantage as you can develop and backtest a much wider range of trading systems using Amibroker compared to Tradestation.

 Amibroker vs Metastock:

-Metastock is a technical analysis platform that offers a range of charting, analysis, and trading tools.
-It is known for its extensive market data coverage and powerful charting, screening, and filtering tools.
-Metastock is more powerful for charting and discretionary technical analysis compared to Amibroker, however, Metastock’s backtester is a single instrument backtester and so is limited in capabilities compared to Amibroker.
+Metastock is a technical analysis platform and charting software that offers a range of charting, analysis, and trading tools.
+It is known for its extensive market data coverage and powerful charting functionality, screening, and filtering tools.
+Metastock is more powerful for charting and discretionary technical analysis compared to Amibroker, however, Metastock’s is a single instrument back tester and so is limited in capabilities compared to Amibroker.
 Metastock is also more expensive than Amibroker.

-If you want real time charting capabilities then Metastock is more feature rich than Amibroker.
-So if you are after charting and discretionary technical analysis then Metastock is a better pick, but if you want to eliminate the discretion, reduce the time your trading takes by trading systematically then Amibroker is the superior choice.
+If you want real-time charting capabilities then Metastock is more feature rich than Amibroker.
+So if you are after charting and discretionary technical analysis then Metastock is a better pick, but if you want to eliminate the discretion, and reduce the time your trading takes with algorithmic trading strategies then Amibroker is the superior choice.

 Amibroker vs TradingView:

 TradingView is a web-based technical analysis platform that offers a range of charting, analysis, and trading tools.
-It is very well known amongst technical traders and has a excellent charting interface.
+It is very well known amongst technical traders and has excellent charting functionality.
 TradingView users also get access to a huge range of markets for a very small investment.

 Amibroker vs Realtest:

 Realtest is a relatively new backtesting platform developed by Market Wizard Marsten Parker.
 Compared to Amibroker, Realtest is much easier to program, backtests faster and is able to perform multi-system backtests and generate orders across multiple systems in a single step.
 This is a significant advancement compared to Amibroker.
-Unfortunately Realtest has more rudimentary charting and technical analysis capabilities as it is designed primarily for systematic trading.
+Unfortunately, Realtest has more rudimentary charting functionality and technical analysis capabilities as it is designed primarily for algorithmic trading strategies.

-Overall Realtest is worth a look and is competitive with Amibroker, though ultimately many traders may use multiple platforms depending on the need (I use Amibroker and Realtest).
+Overall Realtest is worth a look and is competitive with Amibroker, though ultimately many traders may use multiple platforms depending on their need (I use Amibroker and Realtest).